pantopic/turbokube/README.md

 *Control Plane A* schedules [Virtual Kubelet](https://virtual-kubelet.io/) containers as pods in an autoscaling pool of worker nodes.
 Each Virtual Kubelet operates a mock provider (TurboKube).
-Those Virtual Kubelets connect to *Control Plane B*, joining the cluster as available nodes.
+Those Virtual Kubelets connect to *Control Plane B*, joining the cluster pretending to be real virtual machines.

-*Control Plane B* schedules Pods to the Virtual Kubelets.
+*Control Plane B* schedules Pods to these Virtual Kubelets.
 The pods scheduled to the Virtual Kubelets are real to *Cluster B* but "fake" to *Cluster A* because the pods don't exececute anything in any real sense.
 The Virtual Kubelet doesn't have a container runtime in which to run the containers in the pod spec.
 Instead, the provider simulates the behavior of a running container including healthchecks, metrics, etc.